This Weeks Local PJHL Team Schedules and Stats

 Schedule

-Tonight, the Terriers will be at the Stayner Memorial Arena taking on the Stayner Siskins.
-Puck drops at 8:00pm.
+This Saturday is the next round between the Terriers and the Spartans.
+Saturdays game will be at home at the West Orillia Sports Complex.
+Puck drops at 7:30pm.

-Tommorow they will be in Penetanguishine going up against the Penetang Kings at the Penetang Memorial CC.
-Puck drops at 8:00pm.
+The following day they will be in innisfil taking on the Spartans at the Innisfil Recreation Complex.
+Puck drops at 6:30pm.

 Stats